IEVS Applicant and Recipient Reports

 Outstanding Overpayment and Overissuance Information Found on Applicant IEVS Report

 The information in this section of the abstract identifies individuals with outstanding CalWORKs Overpayments and/or CalFresh Overissuances in other counties.
 The information is 1 to 12 months old.
 Adjust any Overpayments/Overissuances that occurred in another California county after contacting that county’s collections department to obtain the current overpayment/overissuance balance.
-The following information is included on the abstract:
+The following information is included in the abstract:

 SECTION DESCRIPTION